0xJonas/npipe_socket_adapter/README.md

                         Location of the Powershell executable to use.
 Powershell is used to convert a connection to a named pipe to standard IO streams.
   --verbose, -v         Enable verbose output.
 ```

+## License

+This script is distributed under the MIT License.
+The license text is included in the script's source.